-AIA's Community Engagement Plan was adjusted to meet the local communities' most urgent needs, as well as the ones emerging from the pandemic.
+AlA's Community Engagement Plan was adjusted to meet the local communities' most urgent needs and those created by the pandemic.

-The initiatives undertaken in 2021 were decreased compared to previous years and included financial rewards to local schools participating in AIA's Recycling Programme and to top students from high schools in the Airport's vicinity who achieved entrance to Greek universities, as well as financial assistance to families in need.
+The fewer initiatives that were undertaken in 2021 included financial rewards to local schools participating in AIA's Recycling Programme and to top students from high schools in the Airport's vicinity who entered Greek universities, as well as financial assistance to families in need.